OrensteinLab/UniLib/README.md

 # Introduction

 In the UNILIB study, we leveraged data obtained from a Massive Parallel Reported Assay (MPRA) that systematically measured gene expression for an oligo library comprising approximately 150,000 Synthetic Upstream Regulatory Sequences (sURS) in yeast.
-This repository encompasses a comprehensive suite of scripts utilized for machine learning and analysis throughout the study.
-Included are the various datasets used in our investigation, as well as the trained machine learning models.
+This repository includes the collection of scripts utilized for machine learning and analysis throughout the study.
+It also includes the various datasets used in our investigation, as well as the trained machine learning models.

 Furthermore, the repository provides a script facilitating predictions on new DNA sequence files using a user-selected machine learning model from those employed in the study.
 Additionally, an accompanying script is available for training the machine learning model on a DNA sequence file.

 # Setup environment

 ```
-# create virtual conda environment
+# Create a virtual conda environment named "Unilib" with Python 3.9.16
-conda create -n Unilib python=3.9
+conda create -n Unilib python=3.9.16

+# Activate the newly created virtual environment
 conda activate Unilib

+# Clone the UniLib project from the GitHub repository
 git clone https://github.com/OrensteinLab/UniLib.git

+# Change into the UniLib directory
+cd UniLib

+# Install the required dependencies listed in the requirements.txt file using pip
 python -m pip install -r requirements.txt

 ```